marcelocra/marcelocra/README.md

 | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |

 <details>
 <summary>FYI: I'm ignoring some languages.
-Click here to see reasons.</summary>
+Click here to see the reasons.</summary>
 <br />

 1. I haven't used them in a long time: Python, Java, C